eelizondo1226/Portfolio/app/readme.txt

 -----------------------
 # README
 -----------------------

+Hello,
+thank you for taking the time to review my portfolio and consider my application, I hope it is memoriable

 Browny is a one page bootstrap 3 based resume/portfolio template.

 Template Info:
 -----------------------